YuyiChang/PLASMA/README.md

 ## quickstart

-**macOS: `brew install --cask yuyichang/plasma/plasma`** is the recommended way to get PLASMA — no Python, no `liblsl`, no Gatekeeper dance.
+**macOS: `brew install --cask yuyichang/plasma/plasma`** is the recommended way to get PLASMA — no Python, no `liblsl`, no Gatekeeper dance. **Windows:
+`scoop bucket add plasma https://github.com/YuyiChang/scoop-plasma` then `scoop install plasma`** does the same, without the SmartScreen warning.
 See [Install & first launch](https://yuyichang.github.io/PLASMA/playbook/install/) for that and every other install path (prebuilt binaries, PyPI, from source).